 Distinctive feature, short dense without wave or feathering, giving fairly hard feel to the touch; weather-resistant undercoat.

-The only correct colours are wholly black, yellow or liver/chocolate.
-Yellows range from light cream to red fox.
+The only correct colours are wholly black, yellow and liver/chocolate.
+Yellows range from light cream to fox red, livers/chocolates range from light to dark.
 Small white spot on chest and the rear of front pasterns permissible.

 Ideal height at withers: dogs: 56-57 cms (22-22½ ins); bitches: 55-56 cms (21½-22 ins).